DaehwanKimLab/hisat2/MANUAL.markdown

 First, download the [source package] from the Releases secion on the right side.
-Unzip the file, change to the unzipped directory, and build the HISAT tools by running GNU `make` (usually with the command `make`, but sometimes with `gmake`) with no arguments.
+Unzip the file, change to the unzipped directory, and build the HISAT2 tools by running GNU `make` (usually with the command `make`, but sometimes with `gmake`) with no arguments.
 If building with MinGW, run `make` from the MSYS environment.

-HISAT is using the multithreading software model in order to speed up execution times on SMP architectures where this is possible.
+HISAT2 is using the multithreading software model in order to speed up execution times on SMP architectures where this is possible.
 On POSIX platforms (like linux, Mac OS, etc) it needs the pthread library.
-Although it is possible to use pthread library on non-POSIX platform like Windows, due to performance reasons HISAT will try to use Windows native multithreading if possible.
+Although it is possible to use pthread library on non-POSIX platform like Windows, due to performance reasons HISAT2 will try to use Windows native multithreading if possible.

-For the support of SRA data access in HISAT, please download and install the [NCBI-NGS] toolkit.
+For the support of SRA data access in HISAT2, please download and install the [NCBI-NGS] toolkit.
 When running `make`, specify additional variables as follow.
 `make USE_SRA=1 NCBI_NGS_DIR=/path/to/NCBI-NGS-directory NCBI_VDB_DIR=/path/to/NCBI-NGS-directory`,
 where `NCBI_NGS_DIR` and `NCBI_VDB_DIR` will be used in Makefile for -I and -L compilation options.